 The Device Drivers & Utilities + User's Manual disc contains the drivers and utilities necessary for the proper operation of the computer.
-Table 4 - 1, on page 4 - 4 lists what you need to install and is very important that the drivers are installed by the method outlined in this chapter, and in the order indicated.
+Table 4 - 1, on page 4 - 4 lists what you need to install and it is very important that the drivers are installed in the order indicated.

 Note that the information included on the following pages is for Windows 8.1 only.
-A separate manual and set of drivers are provided on the Device Drivers & Manual Disc for Windows 8.